tukl-msd/finance.zynqpricer.hls/hls/mersenne_twister_streaming/README.md

 *on the Xilinx forum for more information about this issue.*
 [1]: http://forums.xilinx.com/t5/Design-Tools-Others/HLS-Compiler-Bug-Streaming-Based-Design/td-p/349833

+*The issue will be fixed in the next version of Vivado HLS* *Since the stream based Mersenne Twister is much easier to read* *it will remain here in the original form.*

 Generate uniform distributed random numbers used for Monte Carlo simulations.

 ```